Asia Foundation Development Fellows F.A.Q.

 Does the fellowship provide income replacement?

-The Asia Foundation Development Fellows program does not provide any income replacement as Fellows are expected to stay in their current positions throughout their fellowship year.
+The Asia Foundation does not provide any income replacement as Fellows are expected to stay in their current positions throughout their fellowship year.

 Does this program support family members?

-The program does not provide support for family members and family members may not accompany the Fellows during the April and September components.
+The program does not provide support for family members and family members may not accompany the Fellows during the Asia and U.S. components.

 How are letters of recommendation submitted?